PET Scanner

 • Scott Simon, Professor, Biomedical Engineering

-• Aijun Wang, Associate Professor, Surgery and Biomedical Engineering
+• Aijun Wang, Professor, Surgery and Biomedical Engineering

 COURSES

-• Clinical Needs in Healthcare Settings (5 units)
+• BIM 180 — Clinical Needs in Healthcare Settings (5 units)

-• Principles of Biomedical Device Innovation & Design (2 units)
+• BIM 170 — Aspects of Medical Device Design & Manufacturing (2 units)